 Investments in research and development (R&D) have helped Chinese companies improve their products and expand into new markets.
-According to the OECD, China’s R&D expenditure in 2017 was second only to the US at $444.8 billion – a more than tenfold increase since 2000.
-A large majority of this R&D (76.5 percent in 2017) is financed by businesses and typically goes toward producing commercial products rather than advancing scientific research.5 This rise in R&D spending has helped Chinese businesses climb the ranks of PricewaterhouseCoopers’ Global Innovation 1000 study.
+According to the OECD, China’s R&D expenditure in 2018 was second only to the US at $462.6 billion – a nearly twelve-fold increase since 2000.
+A large majority of this R&D (76.6 percent in 2018) is financed by businesses and typically goes toward producing commercial products rather than advancing scientific research.5 This rise in R&D spending has helped Chinese businesses climb the ranks of PricewaterhouseCoopers’ Global Innovation 1000 study.
 PwC’s 2018 study found that 145 Chinese companies were among the top 1,000 R&D spenders in the world, a considerable jump from just 25 companies in 2012.

 Competing for Chinese Consumers

 China’s ongoing economic development has resulted in a burgeoning middle class with access to growing levels of disposable income.
 The increasing significance of China’s middle class has left foreign and domestic firms competing for their hard-earned money.